-Baked hamburgers are the easiest way there is to make burgers.
+Baked hamburgers are the easiest way to make burgers.
 No need to form the patties or to keep an eye on them – let the oven do all the work for you!

 I love these baked hamburgers and make them quite often.